-If you’re looking to pick up a new hobby, or use time at home to become more creative, then drawing can be a great place to start.
-Drawing has many benefits: it improves creativity and memory, relieves stress and boosts mood, and is a great way to disconnect and focus on the task at hand.
+If you’re looking to pick up a new hobby or become more creative, then drawing could be a great place to start.
+Drawing has many benefits: it improves creativity and memory, relieves stress, boosts mood, and is a great way to disconnect and focus on the task at hand.

 1. Understand the art of drawing

 The art and joy of drawing is something that we often forget about as we get older.
-Almost all of us drew as children – circle suns with radiating beams, stick figure families, smiley faces – but unlike other creative pastimes like sewing, baking or playing music, drawing often gets left behind in childhood.
+Almost all of us drew as children – circle suns with radiating beams, stick figure families, smiley faces – but unlike other creative pastimes like sewing, baking, or playing music, drawing often gets left behind in childhood.

 When you consider the fact that for as long as humans have existed, we’ve drawn – prehistoric paintings on cave walls, maps to show the way, doodles while we’re daydreaming.
-As Picasso famously said, “All children are artists.
+As Pablo Picasso famously said, “All children are artists.
 The problem is how to remain an artist once they grow up.”
-Hopefully, this guide might provide that little spark of inspiration to help revive your inner artist!
+Hopefully, this guide might provide that little spark of inspiration to help revive your inner artist.

 You don’t have to be unusually gifted to draw well.
-Some people might have more natural talent than others, but if you can sign your name, you can draw – and with a bit of practice, your drawings can be impressive, whether you’re drawing an animal or a self-portrait.
+Some people might have more natural talent than others, but if you can sign your name, you can draw – and with a bit of practise, your drawings can be impressive, whether you’re drawing an animal or a self-portrait.
 It’s actually quite a technical skill, and once someone shows you the tricks and techniques of how to draw your first landscape, you’ll suddenly find it much easier.

 Try not to let fear of the blank page put you off.
 Drawing is about perception, individuality, and expressing yourself, and there’s no reason why, with the right instruction, you can’t reignite your creativity and draw pictures that you’re proud of.